 Copyright law has played an important role in the authorship of books and other writings, and since the late nineteenth century, audio recordings, followed by video and now digital media.
 Beginning in the 1970's, Congress has amended copyright several times while attempting to realize the implications of newer technologies.

 Authors and users of potentially copyrighted works need to have a basic familiarity with the features of copyright law, and as importantly, need to be able to locate more detailed information.
-This copyright website provides tools and resources to help the UC community make informed decisions about copyright and fair use in an academic setting.
+Click the buttons below to connect to an online guide designed to help the UC community make informed decisions about copyright and fair use in an academic setting.

-Disclaimer: The information on these web pages and that received from the Scholarly Communications Strategist is not legal advice, nor is he legal counsel to the university or any members of the university community.
+Disclaimer: The information on this and linked pages and that received from the Scholarly Communications Strategist is not legal advice, nor is he legal counsel to the university or any members of the university community.